Mohanavadivel-git/caasworkshop/lessons/10-deployment.md

         app: <CDSID>-deployment
 ```
 - Name: Define your deployment name which will also be the name of the application
 - Labels: You can use labels to better query your Openshift objects.
-For each Openshift object, we are definining an `app` label with the value of our app name.
+For each Openshift object, we are defining an `app` label with the value of our app name.
 For every object that contains the label `app=<CDSID>-deployment`, we can query based on that label.
 - Replicas: Number of instances to start your application with

 #### *Affinity Rules*